github/github-ospo/policies/licensing.md

 To use CC-BY-4.0:

 * In the case an entire repository should be released under CC-BY-4.0: Add a LICENSE.md file with the CC-BY-4.0 license text.
 It is unlikely you will want to do this, and it is not facilitated by the web interface license picker.
 The license text is available at https://creativecommons.org/licenses/by/4.0/legalcode.txt but check with @github/open-source to ensure this is what you really want.
-* In the case particular files or parts of content (e.g., documentation or a media file) should be released under CC-BY-4.0, note this precisely in the repository's README.md ([example](XXX).
+* In the case particular files or parts of content (e.g., documentation or a media file) should be released under CC-BY-4.0, note this precisely in the repository's README.md ([example](XXX)).
 * If the released material is rendered or published, e.g., as or in web pages, it can also be useful to include a CC-BY-4.0 notice there, e.g., "This documentation is released under CC-BY-4.0", with a link to https://creativecommons.org/licenses/by/4.0/ or the repository README.md#Licenses depending on the complexity of the situation.
 Please ask @github/open-source for help getting it right.
 * To use material under CC-BY-4.0, license notice and attribution must be preserved.
 It can be useful to provide an example of how to do so ([example](XXX)).